 1. ALGHERO, THE SOUL OF NORTH-WEST SARDINIA

 You may say that “popular” in Italy often equals crowded and not pleasant.
 And this is again true, but only for around five weeks per year between July and August.
-In the rest of the year reasons to go there are various, interesting and able to tickle the senses of many curious travellers.
+In the rest of the year reasons to go there are various, interesting, and able to tickle the senses of many curious travelers.

 2. NATURAL RESERVES AND PARKS IN NORTH-WEST SARDINIA

 Need some names?
 Porto Conte natural reserve surrounding massive Capo Caccia and Asinara island National Park are the areas where to feed your hunger of nature.
-The first is in the outskirts of Alghero, while the second lays at north-west edge of Sardinia.
+The first is on the outskirts of Alghero, while the second lays at the north-west edge of Sardinia.

 Porto Conte natural reserve